Electric buses at the forefront of our emission reduction goals

-Electric buses do not produce any local or carbon emissions, which is why they are essential in reaching our goal of cutting emissions from public transport in the Helsinki region by more than 90 percent from 2010 levels by 2025.
+Electric buses do not produce local emissions or greenhouse gas emissions, which is why they are essential to achieving our goal of cutting emissions from public transport in the Helsinki region by more than 90% by 2025, compared with 2010 levels.

-The electric buses used on HSL’s services must be powered by electricity that is sustainably generated in the Nordic countries, for example, by means of wind, water or solar power.
+The electricity used by electric buses must be sustainably produced in the Nordic countries, for example, from wind, hydro or solar power.

 The number of electric buses is growing quickly